ihassin/inceptions.info/pages/stakeholder-mapping.md

 - Who has a financial interest?
 - What are the top motivations for each stakeholder?
 - Who are the biggest supporters?
-- ​Who are the biggest opposers?
+- Who are the biggest opposers?

 ## Preparation